How to Unblock a Shower Drain Without Chemicals

 Step 3: Attach Hose to Drain

-Attach the hose onto your drain, creating an air-tight seal.
+Connect the hose to your drain, creating an air-tight seal.

 Step 4: Turn on Vacuum